py-cov-action/python-coverage-comment-action/README.md

     # Only necessary in the "workflow_run" workflow.
     GITHUB_PR_RUN_ID: ${{ inputs.GITHUB_PR_RUN_ID }}

+    # An alternative template for the comment for pull requests.
+The template can be read from
+    # a file as in this example or specified directly as a string.
+    COMMENT_TEMPLATE: $(cat my_template.md.j2)

     # If the coverage percentage is above or equal to this value, the badge will be green.
     MINIMUM_GREEN: 100